-Top 5 Best Shawano County Public High Schools (2025)
+Best Shawano County Public High Schools (2026)

-For the 2025 school year, there are 6 public high schools serving 1,789 students in Shawano County, WI.
+For the 2026 school year, there are 6 public high schools serving 1,789 students in Shawano County, WI.

-The top ranked public high schools in Shawano County, WI are Wittenberg-birnamwood High School, Bonduel High School and Shawano High School.
+The top-ranked public high schools in Shawano County, WI are Wittenberg-birnamwood High School, Bonduel High School and Shawano High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Shawano County, WI public high schools have an average math proficiency score of 20% (versus the Wisconsin public high school average of 29%), and reading proficiency score of 29% (versus the 37% statewide average).
+Shawano County, WI public high schools have an average math proficiency score of 22% (versus the Wisconsin public high school average of 29%), and reading proficiency score of 29% (versus the 37% statewide average).
 High schools in Shawano County have an average ranking of 2/10, which is in the bottom 50% of Wisconsin public high schools.

 Shawano County, WI public high school have a Graduation Rate of 89%, which is equal to the Wisconsin average of 89%.